Dragodraki/GPU_Scaling_AspectRatio_Turn_OnOff/README.md

 Many people said this wouldn't be possible - here I am to prove they were wrong ;)

-IMPORTANT -> For people using VMware or ESXI (software for using virtual machines): Before starting the EXE please shutdown/pause/suspend all open virtual machines.
-Alle not closed VMware VMs will crash during restarting the graphic adapter so that data loss will happen!
-If you have not installed VMware or shutdowned/paused/suspended them you'll be fine!

 -------------------------------
 WARNING - AWARE WHAT YOU DO
 -------------------------------
 Short form:
 - Use the app at your own risk!
-- Please only work with the ready release and NOT the Source (may crash your system and cause data loss)!
+- Please only work with the latest release and NOT older releases NOR the Source (may crash your system and cause data loss - I'm serious)!
 - Don't re-upload with your name as programmer.
 - Don't sell it as product!
 + Commcercial usage is allowed ;)